A LETTER TO THE LADIES OF 2019

 She immediately began bragging about her global upbringing, going on and on about how she partially grew up in Europe, never really went to school because she was always heading to Latin America, skiing in the Alps, hanging with her cousins in Asia, blah blah blah.

-When she finished, I realized there was no point to her speech other than to assure me (or was it herself?) that she’s far more cultured, important, and nomadic that I could EVER even dream of being.
+When she finished, I realized there was no point to her speech other than to assure me (or was it herself?) that she’s far more cultured, relevant, and nomadic that I could EVER even dream of being.

 It was a conversation that stuck with me for a few days because I realized it wasn’t the first time I had an exchange like that with another female.